lineklemensen/PRJ3/docs/report/07 - Design and implementation/02a - Software design.md

 ### Sequence diagram

 The "server" is a very basic HTTP server.
 It supports handling incoming "request" and should store them in a local log file as persistent storage.
-It has two routes "/new_route" and "get_route" the first handles incoming orders from the pc, while the latter handles sending the order to the car when requested.
+It has two routes "/new_route" and "/get_route" the first handles incoming orders from the pc, while the latter handles sending the order to the car when requested.
 ![Sequence diagram for server](docs/diagrams/out/apModel/server_sd/server_sd.png)

 ### Full class diagram